Falsification of Cyber-Physical Systems using Bayesian Optimization: Method

 \subsubsection{Thompson Sampling (\TS)}

-\TS~\cite{Thompson1933likelihood} is a simple yet effective approach for handling the exploration-exploitation dilemma in Bayesian optimization.
+\TS~\cite{Thompson1933likelihood} is a simple yet effective approach for handling the exploration-exploita\-tion dilemma in Bayesian optimization.
 Once we have a trained surrogate model, the concept is to greedily sample a configuration from the posterior with the lowest value, and sampling from the posterior generates TS's randomness.